sangyup-lee/sangyup-lee.github.io/publications.md

 ## Peer reviewed journals
 **2019**
-- Lee, S.Y.(in press).
+- Lee, S.Y.(forthcoming).
 Examining factors that influence the success of online games.
 Journal of Media Economics & Culture (Korean Journal)
 - Lee, S. Y. & Jang, K. Y. (forthcoming).
 Antecedents of impression management motivations on social network sites and their link to social anxiety.
 Media Psychology.
-- Lee, S. Y. (in press).
+- Lee, S. Y. (forthcoming).
 Media coverage of adolescent and celebrity suicides and imitation suicides among adolescents.
 Journal of Broadcasting & Electronic Media.
 - Lee, S. Y. (2019).
 Media coverage of celebrity suicide caused by depression and increase in the number of people who seek depression treatment.
 Psychiatry Research, 271, 598-603.

 **2018**